Burke Reid

-Burke Reid is an Australian–Canadian record producer/musician.
+Burke Reid is an Australian record producer and musician.

 Career

 After migrating from Canada to Australia in 1994 at the age of 14 years, Reid became one third of the band Gerling in 1997.
 Following the announcement of a hiatus by Gerling in 2007, Reid continued in the music industry as a record producer.

 The first album that Reid produced was The Mess Hall's Devils Elbow which won the Australian Music Prize (AMP) in 2007.
 He was subsequently involved with numerous AMP-nominated albums, such as The Drones' Havilah, Dan Kelly Dan Kelly's Dream, Jack Ladder Love is Gone and Courtney Barnett Sometimes I Sit and Think, and Sometimes I Just Sit.

 Discography

 Producer, engineer and/or mixer for the following artists: